 With this data, you can use related keywords based on value as the higher valued keywords will likely bring more traffic at a lower competition.

-Related keywords also prevent you from overstuffing your target keywords, which might attract a penalty from Google.
+Related keywords also prevent you from overstuffing your target keywords.

 4. Write Your Guide